Istio service mesh add-on plug-in CA certificate troubleshooting

 Deployed resources

-As part of the add-on deployment for the plug-in certs feature, the following resources are deployed on the cluster:
+As part of the add-on deployment for the plug-in certificates feature, the following resources are deployed onto the cluster:

 • The cacerts Kubernetes secret is created in the aks-istio-system namespace at the time of the add-on deployment.
 This secret contains synchronized Azure Key Vault secrets: